Romita Ray, Chair

 Student Learning Outcomes

-1. Identify, explain, and analyze works of art from both western and non-western societies from different eras
+1. Identify and analyze key works of art from both western and non-western societies from different eras

-2. Recognize and explain the relationship of artistic styles to historical events and intellectual trends
+2. Recognize and explain the relationship of artists and their art to larger historical events and intellectual trends

 3. Analyze and apply central issues and scholarly methodologies in our fields

 5. Formulate a thesis topic, synthesize and appraise scholarly information that pertains to that topic, and express ideas clearly through writing